2023 National Association of Women Business Owners (NAWBO)

 - Wellness and Sustainability: As a nation, NAWBO believes Congress should also understand the importance of investing in the physical and mental health and wellness of our business owners and their employees through expanded opportunities for telemedicine, mental health priorities, and championing efforts that provide pathways for sustainability without added regulatory or fiscal impact to businesses.

-- Prioritizing Our Nation's Caretakers: Lawmakers must realize that business owners must offer themselves and their employees the flexibility to care for their loved ones.
-A large portion of women business owners juggle their businesses alongside caretaking responsibilities, or they hire employees who are caretakers.
+- Prioritizing Our Nation's Caregivers: Lawmakers must realize that business owners must offer themselves and their employees the flexibility to care for their loved ones.
+A large portion of women business owners juggle their businesses alongside caregiving responsibilities, or they hire employees who are caregivers.
 Comprehensive paid leave legislation is one component of this.
-We urge lawmakers to understand how caretaking responsibilities factor into the daily activities of small business owners as they craft legislation to strengthen economic support for small businesses.
+We urge lawmakers to understand how caregiving responsibilities factor into the daily activities of small business owners as they craft legislation to strengthen economic support for small businesses.